Tes3103/sweet-cake-for-all1/README.md

 ## Sweet Cake For All1
 ![responsiveness](documentation/responsive-page.png)

- Sweet Cake For All1 is a data Automation program used for the company called  Sweet Cake For All, It will be used to generate a calculated stock data with the intension of a 25% increase for the next market day by collecting the data from the user from the daily sales and surplus data.
+ Sweet Cake For All1 is a data Automation program used for the company called  Sweet Cake For All, It will be used to generate a calculated stock data with the intension of a 25% increase for the next market day by collecting the last five sales data from the user, calculate the surplus by subtracting the sales from the stock and the average will be used to calculate the stock.

 ## How To Use